Dowsing: Dowsing twig

 Traditionally, the most common method used is the dowsing twig, a forked (Y-shaped) branch from a tree or bush.
 Some dowsers prefer branches from particular trees, and some prefer the branches to be freshly cut.
 Hazel twigs in Europe and witch-hazel in the United States are traditionally commonly chosen, as are branches from willow or peach trees.
 The two ends on the forked side are held one in each hand with the third (the stem of the Y) pointing straight ahead.
-The dowser then walks slowly over the places where he suspects the target (for example, minerals or water) may be, and the dowsing rod is expected to dip, incline or twitch when a discovery is made.
+The dowser then walks slowly over the places where the target (for example, minerals or water) may be, and the dowsing rod is expected to dip, incline or twitch when a discovery is made.
 This method is sometimes known as "willow witching."
 Some dowsers would hang a golden ring on the edge of the dowsing rod, or split the tip to slide in a silver coin.

 Pair of rods

-Many dowsers today use a pair of L-shaped metal rods.
+Many modern dowsers use a pair of L-shaped metal rods.
 One rod is held in each hand, with the short arm of the L held upright, and the long arm pointing forward.
 The upright arm is often free to rotate inside a tube.
 When something is "found," the rods move in synchrony.
 Depending on the dowser, they may cross over or swing apart.
 If the object is long and straight, such as a water pipe, the rods may point in opposite directions, showing its orientation.
 The rods may be fashioned from wire coat hangers or wire flags used for locating utilities.
 Glass or plastic rods have also been accepted.
-Straight rods are also sometimes used for the same purposes, and were not uncommon in early-nineteenth-century New England.
+Straight rods are also sometimes used for the same purposes, and were common in early 19th century New England.